-PARTNERSHIPS: Our branding as a TeamCFA school will set high standards at TeamCFA: CPC and in the community.
+PARTNERSHIPS: Our branding as a TeamCFA school will set high standards and in the community.
 This standard will include leading the community in providing quality, innovation, customer service, and student learning.

-BREAK-EVEN POINT: It is imperative to note that this budget was developed based upon there being multiple revenue sources not present: EC Risk Pool/Special State Reserve, Title II, and any funds raised by the school.
+BREAK-EVEN POINT: This budget was developed based upon there being multiple revenue sources not present: EC RISK Pool and Special State Reserve, Title II, and any funds raised by the school.

-2019-2020 Projected Number of Students: 350
+2019-2020 Projected Number of Students: 450

-Projected Total Surplus after expenses: \$130,000
+Projected Total Surplus after expenses: \$91,000

-Enrollment Required for Break-Even: 327 students (based on \$6,000 per student).
+Enrollment Required for Break-Even: 437 students (based on \$7,000 per student).